Recent Storm Damage Posts

-The people who get hurt in hurricanes often either stay in their homes or are taking extreme risks -- like leaving too late.
+People hurt in hurricanes stay in their homes or are taking extreme risks -- like leaving late.
 Make sure you don't do anything silly when the hurricane begins.
-Stay away from electrical poles and wires.
-Bunker down in your safe room away from windows.
-Don't go outside once the hurricane has begun.
-Play it safe in the midst of so much danger.
+Stay from electrical poles and wires.
+Bunker down in your safe room from windows.
+Don't go outside when the hurricane has started.

 Locally Owned Company with National Storm Resources

-We live and work in this community too; we might even be neighbors.
-As a locally owned and operated business, SERVPRO of Greater Carrollwood / Citrus Parkis close by and ready to respond to your flood or storm damage emergency.
-We are proud to be an active member of the community and want to do our part to make our community the best it can be.
+We live and work in this community, too; we might even be neighbors.
+As a locally owned and operated business, SERVPRO of Greater Carrollwood / Citrus Park is close by and ready to respond to your flood or storm damage emergency.
+We are a proud and active member of the community and want to do our part to make our community the best possible.

-Homeowners in Florida are no stranger to hurricanes and the type of damage that they can do to homes and communities.
-Some liken the water damage that comes from a hurricane to that of a flood from a typical rainstorm, but the former is so much worse.
+Florida homeowners are no stranger to hurricanes and the damage that they can do to homes and communities.
+Some liken the water damage from a hurricane to that of a flood from a typical rainstorm, but the former is so much worse.

-When salt comes into contact with wire insulation, metals, concrete, zinc, and other materials commonly used in and around homes, it's quite corrosive.
-Also, saltwater conducts its own charge that increases the likelihood of power outages and electrical shock.
+When salt comes into contact with wire insulation, metals, concrete, zinc, and other materials commonly used in homes, it's corrosive.
+Also, saltwater conducts its charge that increases the likelihood of power outages and electrical shock.

-If left to sit, a home damaged by saltwater after a hurricane will decompose more quickly than one that's affected by flood damage following a typical rainstorm.
-The foundation, walls, flooring, and even decorative stone and brick of your home will start to break down and be much more costly to repair the longer the problem persists.
+A home damaged by saltwater decomposes faster if left sitting.
+The foundation, walls, flooring, and decorative stone and brick of your home will start to break down and be costly to repair the longer the problem persists.

 Contacting experienced professionals, such as our team at SERVPRO of Greater Carrollwood / Citrus Park, is key to protecting your home after a hurricane.
-Saltwater can't simply be pumped out of a house; it first has to be washed away with freshwater before pumping can even be started.
-As time ticks away before repairs commence, your home is left vulnerable to water damage.
+It's isn't easy removing saltwater from home; First, washing with freshwater before pumping can start.
+As time ticks before repairs commence, your home is vulnerable to water damage.

 Locally Owned Company with National Resources

-Taking quick action is key to mitigating flood damage after a hurricane, and SERVPRO of Greater Carrollwood / Citrus Park is dedicated to helping local homeowners with speed and precision.
-If your home is in need of repair or assessment after a storm, call us at (813) 694-9085 for a quote or more information about our services.
+Taking quick action is key to mitigating flood damage after a hurricane.
+SERVPRO of Greater Carrollwood / Citrus Park is dedicated to helping local homeowners with speed and precision.
+If your home needs repair or assessment after a storm, call (813) 694-9085 for a quote or additional information regarding our services.

 Protection from Wind Damage

-There are many areas of the United States that have experienced heavy winds and storms this season and the strong powerful winds can cause significant damage to your home.
-Wind damage can cause a range of destruction to your property from broken windows and fallen tree branches to more severe damage to the roof, garage, or car.
-It can happen to your home directly from the strong wind or indirectly from the wind blowing debris into your house.
+Many areas of the United States have experienced heavy winds and storms this season, and the strong, powerful winds can cause significant damage to your home.
+Wind damage can cause a range of destruction to your property, from broken windows and fallen tree branches to severe damage to the roof, garage, or car.
+It can happen from the strong wind or indirectly from the wind blowing debris into your house.

 Wind Damage from Different Types of Storms

-Thunderstorms are the most common source of wind and storm damage but winds from hurricanes or tornadoes are stronger and can cause more severe damage.
-It can produce many types of damaging weather such as lightning, hail, tornadoes, straight-line winds, flooding and more.
-Thunderstorms are responsible for over half of all wind damage cases in the U.S. but the storm damage repair may be more costly for hurricane or tornado wind damage.
+Thunderstorms are the most common wind and storm damage, but winds from hurricanes or tornadoes are stronger and can cause severe damage.
+It can produce many types of damaging weather such as lightning, hail, tornadoes, straight-line winds, flooding, etc. Thunderstorms are responsible for wind damage cases in the U.S. However, storm damage repair may be costly for hurricane or tornado wind damage.
 Billions of dollars are spent on wind damage repair and storm damage restoration each year; understanding the nature of wind damage can help you limit the amount of damage to your property and save on restoration and repair costs.

 Preventing Wind and Storm Damage

-Roof damage can be reduced during the construction phase when the roof deck and the shingles or membrane is applied over the decking.
-A well-designed roofing system will firmly anchor the trusses and decking to the walls and foundation to keep the entire roof from lifting off the building in a strong wind.
-Roofing material must be properly fastened to the deck.
-Weakly connected shingles will lift easily from the deck.
+Roof damage reduces during the construction phase when the roof deck, shingles, or membrane is applied over the decking.
+A well-designed roofing system will anchor the trusses and decking to the walls and foundation to keep the entire roof from lifting off the building in a strong wind.
+Roofing material should latch to the deck.

-Siding damage can be reduced at the construction phase as well.
-Properly fastened siding is less likely to lift off a structure in strong wind.
+Loosely connected shingles will lift from the deck.
+Siding damage reduces at the construction phase.
+Fastened siding isn't as likely to lift off a structure in strong wind.
 Building codes will likely direct the minimum standards for connections.
-You, your architect, or your contractor may decide to exceed these minimums for a stronger and more storm-resistant structure.
+You, your architect, or your contractor may decide to exceed these minimums for a stronger storm-resistant structure.

-If your home or business sustains wind damage during a storm, it is important to contact a storm damage restoration professional as soon as the storm is over to help limit and repair the damage.
+Suppose your home or business sustains wind damage during a storm.
+In that case, it is essential to contact a storm damage restoration professional as soon as the storm is over to help limit and repair the damage.
 SERVPRO of Greater Carrollwood / Citrus Park can respond immediately to storm and flooding conditions.
 Our quick response will help prevent secondary damage and help reduce restoration costs.

-Perhaps the most obvious and well-known characteristics of a tornado is a funnel cloud.
-During violent hurricanes, meteorologists are often concerned about the development of favorable conditions for tornadoes.
-The classic signs of an impending tornado include dark skies, large pieces of hail falling to the ground, and a dark sky that appears to be green.
+Perhaps the most obvious and known characteristics of a tornado is a funnel cloud.
+During violent hurricanes, meteorologists observe the development of favorable conditions for tornadoes.
+Classic signs of an impending tornado include dark skies, large hail pieces falling to the ground, and a dark sky that appears green.
 People who have witnessed actual tornadoes tend to report a similar claim of hearing a loud noise that resembles a train outside the window.
-The tornado itself is a rotational cloud that forms in the sky and may or may not touches down to the ground.
+The tornado itself is a rotational cloud that forms in the sky and may or may not touches down the ground.
 If the rotating funnel cloud loses formation, it can develop again.
 Strong, structured funnel clouds may be a single cloud formation that may spur off into another one.
-This is important to remember in the event the clouds appear to diminish.
-As quickly as they disappear, they can re-emerge without warning.
+This is important to remember if the clouds appear to diminish.
+As they disappear, they can re-emerge without warning.

-Understanding the obvious signs of a tornado is essential for safety.
-Seek immediate shelter in the lowest lying area of the home or business such as a basement.
-Avoid being near windows and glass doors because there could be broken glass that becomes airborne.
+Understanding the apparent signs of a tornado is essential for safety.
+Seek immediate shelter in the lowest-lying area of the home or business, such as a basement.
+Avoid being near windows and glass doors due to shattering.
 Cover your head with pillows if they are accessible to protect your head and face.
-You must be aware that common household objects can get picked up in the wind if the windows or doors are broken.
+You must be aware that everyday household objects fly with the wind if the windows or doors break.
 These objects can become airborne and cause interior property damage and bodily harm.

-If you are traveling by car when this emergency strikes, seek shelter in a ditch on the side of the road.
-Never drive your vehicle towards a clear twister to photograph the tornado as this could be a fatal mistake.
-Tornadoes cause mass destruction and have been known to kill people, destroy property, and wipe out miles of communities, housing developments, businesses, farms, and roads.
-It is crucial to recognize that personal safety is the top priority.
+Seek immediate shelter when an emergency message occurs.
+Don't drive your vehicle towards a clear twister to photograph the tornado, as this could be a fatal mistake.
+Tornadoes cause mass destruction, harm people, destroy property and wipe miles of communities, housing developments, businesses, farms, and roads.
+It's crucial to recognize that personal safety is the top priority.
 Since violent storms, such as hurricanes, can spawn tornadoes with little or no warning, everyone needs to know how to identify tornadoes.

-As a leader in storm and water damage restoration, SERVPRO of Greater Carrollwood / Citrus Park has the specialized training and expertise to restore your home back to its pre-storm condition.
-Get help 24 hours a day (813) 694-9085.
+As a storm and water damage restoration leader, SERVPRO of Greater Carrollwood / Citrus Park has the specialized training and expertise to restore your home to its pre-storm condition.
+Call today at (813) 694-9085.

 Find the Leak Source

-During storms in Greater Carrollwood / Citrus Park wind damage lets the rain into your roof.
-From the inside of your home, look for stains that indicate the source of a leak and the area that needs roof repair.
+During storms in Greater Carrollwood / Citrus Park, wind damage lets the rain into your roof.
+From the inside, look for stains indicating the source of a leak and the area that needs roof repair.
 You may see water stains on your ceiling or coming down a wall.
-When you see that, get your flashlight and head to the attic to look for the source of the leak in that area.
-Here are five common sources for a roof leak:
+When you see that, get your flashlight and head to that area.
+Here are five familiar sources for a roof leak:

 1. Vents and fans